William Kitchen: Academic selection is not ‘evil’ and it is outrageous to say that it is

 In other words, we ought to divert our attention away from the crude free-school meal statistics and towards the creation of high quality schools, in both the grammar and non-selective sectors.

-If we remove all we have achieved is the perception of equality, rather than actual equality of opportunity – which should be our real goal.
+If we remove the test all we have achieved is the perception of equality, rather than actual equality of opportunity – which should be our real goal.
 This is a foolish mistake.

 In closing, to all the high-minded critics of the test, remember that ‘success’ and ‘failure’ are not words which responsible adults will use in this process.

 Grammar schools are not the enemy.
 Rather they are a highly successful sector of Northern Ireland’s education system.
-We focus our attention on creating a non selective sector which is different, but just as successful.
-Academic selection seeks to find which of those successful but different types of school will best meet a child’s educational needs.
+We should focus our attention on creating a non-selective sector which is different, but just as successful.
+Then academic selection would be used to find which of those successful but different types of school will best meet a child’s educational needs.

-l Dr William Kitchen is a lecturer in mathematics and physics at Stranmillis College.
+l Dr William Kitchen is a lecturer at Stranmillis College.
 He takes an interest in how best to achieve academic excellence in education